fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 - make sure your place file is in the `docs/essays` folder, and the image path in your code starts with `images\` "%}

-Pick one of these two and be ready to discuss:
 - Andrew Hurley, “Chasing the Frontiers of Digital Technology: Public History Meets the Digital Divide,” _The Public Historian_ 38, no. 1 (2016): 69–88.
 - Bruce Wyman et al., “Digital Storytelling in Museums: Observations and Best Practices,” _Curator: The Museum Journal_ 54, no. 4 (2011): 461–68.